jezzsantos/saastack/docs/decisions/0070-logging-crashes-auditing-measuring-usage.md

 `A Recorder`

 - `IRecorder` is a single interface to access these 5 services
-- We can plugin in the standard .Net `Ilogger` to take care of diagnostic logging.
+- We can plug in the standard .Net `Ilogger` to take care of diagnostic logging.
-- We can use ports and adapters to plugin any 3rd party system to handle all 5 mechanisms
+- We can use ports and adapters to plug in any 3rd party system to handle all 5 mechanisms
 - We will need to use a reliable messaging mechanism (i.e. queues) to offload this load on HTTP requests